efkan/content-filter/README.md

 ```
 By the above default using, content-filter checks the request URL for `{` and `$` characters and functions and objects of the html body data property names for `$` character coming by `GET`, `POST`, `PUT` and `DELETE` methods.

-For example, content-filter checks "/users", _id", "name", "address", "street", "province" and "$ne" values from the below request. "/users" is examined for `{` and `$` characters and it passes.
+For example, content-filter checks "/users", _id", "$ne", "address", "street" and "province" values from the below request. "/users" is examined for `{` and `$` characters and it passes.
 The others are examined for `$` character and return 403 status with an error message because of "$ne" expression and hereby **content-filter provide a reliable security for MongoDB applications**.

 ```
-GET /users HTTP/1.1
+PUT /users HTTP/1.1
 Host: webaddress.com
 Content-Type: application/json

 {
-  "_id": "b4a7dedaa8cbbf30154f14bc",
-  "name": "Jack",
+  "_id": { "$ne": "A Malicious Expression" },
-  "addrsss": {
+  "address": {
 	"street": "Raising Road St.",
-		"province": { "$ne": "A Malicious Expression" }
+	"province": "New Hampshire",
   }
 }
 ```